-- The permittee shall maintain records of the HAP content of each resin and gelcoat (SC VI.12) - The permittee shall maintain records of the total amounts of open molding production resin, pigmented gel coat and clear gel coat used per month and the weighted average organic HAP content for each operation expressed as weight percent.
-(SC VI.18) - The permittee shall record the amounts of each open molding production applied and whether by atomized or non-atomized methods (SC VI.19) - The permittee is required to maintain copies of each notification and report pursuant to Subpart VVVV, and maintain all documentation supporting the documents (SC VI.17).
+- The HAP content of each resin and gelcoat (SC VI.12) - The total amounts of open molding production resin, pigmented gel coat and clear gel coat used per month and the weighted average organic HAP content for each operation expressed as weight percent.
+(SC VI.18) - The amounts of each open molding production applied and whether by atomized or non-atomized methods (SC VI.19) - The copies of each notification and report pursuant to Subpart VVVV, and maintain all documentation supporting the documents (SC VI.17).